transloadit/uppy/.github/CONTRIBUTING.md

 npm install
 ```

-Our website's examples section is also our playground, please read the [Local Previews](#Local-previews) section to get up and running.
+Our website’s examples section is also our playground, please read the [Local Previews](#Local-previews) section to get up and running.

 ### Requiring files

-*   If we are `require()`ing a file from the same subpackage, we can freely use relative imports as long as the required file is under the `src` directory (e.g. to import `@uppy/dashboard/src/utils/hi.js` from `@uppy/dashboard/src/index.js`, use `require('./utils/hi.js')`).
+*   If we are `require()`ing a file from the same subpackage, we can freely use relative imports as long as the required file is under the `src` directory (for example to import `@uppy/dashboard/src/utils/hi.js` from `@uppy/dashboard/src/index.js`, use `require('./utils/hi.js')`).
 *   But if we want to `require()` some file from another subpackage - we should use global @uppy requires, and they should always be in the form of `@uppy/:packageName/(lib instead of src)/(same path).js`

 ## Tests